wagnerjfr/mysql-master-slaves-replication-docker/README.md

 ## References
 https://dev.mysql.com/doc/refman/8.0/en/replication.html

-## Prerequisites

-1. Docker installed
-2. Do not run while connected to VPN

 ## Overview

 We start by creating a Docker network named **replicanet**, then we are going to pull **mysql 5.7** from Docker Hub (https://hub.docker.com/r/mysql/mysql-server/) and create a replication topology with 3 nodes (1 master and 2 slaves) in different hosts.